RobersonLab/2019_UntreatedJDM_RNASeq/README.md

-# 2019 Untreated JDM / secondary autoimmune disease RNA-Seq
+# 2021 Untreated JDM PBMCs, skin, and muscle

 This project used PBMCs from controls, individuals with Juvenile Dermatomyositis (JDM), and some of the same patients when they were clinically inactive.
-A second involved cohort involved individuals with treatment-responsive JDM and later when they developed psoriasis.
-We used ribosomal depletion RNA-Seq to analyze the difference amongst groups.
-This repository contains the code to download the associated on FigShare and run the analysis in R Studio using Knitr.
+A second cohort involved skin and muscle samples from children with JDM and controls without autoimmune disease.
+This repository contains the code to download the associated data on FigShare (including individual gene count data) and run the analysis in R Studio.

 ## Data